Mortgage Delinquencies Increase Slightly in the First Quarter of 2025

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Kansas to supplement state, tribal and local recovery efforts in areas affected by the Yates Center Fire on March 14, 2025.
+FEMA has issued a Major Disaster Declaration for the state of Arkansas to supplement state, tribal, and local recovery efforts in areas affected by severe storms and tornadoes from March 14-15, 2025.
 The following counties have been approved for assistance:

 List of Affected Zip Codes